 For this study, pairs were selected because their differences in flower size correlate to their mating system (Kalisz et al. 2012): Collinsia parviflora and C. grandiflora; C. rattanii and C. linearis; C. parryi and C. concolor; C. violacea and C. verna.

 Individuals were either grown in growth chambers from field-collected seed (C. rattanii, C. linearis, C. verna, C. parviflora, C. parryi, and C. concolor) or were sampled from field populations (C. violacea and C. grandiflora) for our study.
 On one to three flowers collected from one to three individuals/species, we performed scanning electron microscopy (SEM).
 Most samples were fixed in formalin–acetic acid–alcohol (FAA), except for those from C. parryi, and C. concolor, which were analyzed with fresh tissue (Table 3.1).
 All images were performed at 10kV-15kV of acceleration voltage with a magnification of 800x-1000x.
 Samples stored in FAA were prepared for SEM analysis using critical point drying.
 We captured SEM images for each petal surface, including scale bars, to allow qualitative and quantitative comparisons among species.

+From these images, we first recorded the number of PC cells within each of the four-petal regions and measured the height and width of cells from scanning electron micrographs using ImageJ (Schneider et al. 2012).
+We classified petal cells following Ojeda et al. (2009) as variants of flat tabular cells or PC cell types.
+Finally, we coded the cuticles of all measured cells either as striated or not striated.
+Multiple cells (5-40) within each individual micrograph and PR were measured and pooled across individual specimens to generate a species-level sample for each PR.
+When samplesizes per species were greater than eight cells/region (Chernick 2008), we compared the cell height between sister species pairs.
+We calculated bootstrapped estimates of the mean value of each petal cell trait for the species and determined a) if the mean cell traits/species pair differed and b) if selfers had lower PC cell values relative to outcrossers overall.

+Results

+Following the convention of Ojeda et al. (2009) we identified five different cell types across Collinsia species: papillose conical striate (PCS), papillose-conical rugose (PCR),

 Table 3.1 Species and SEM analysis type.